Please confirm topic selection

 • unfit for surgery

-• refuse surgery
+• refuses surgery

 • outcomes

-• 8% to 21% complication rate
+• 8-21% complication rate

 • Operative

-• Debridement, Antibiotics and Implant Retention (DAIR)
+• Debridement, Antibiotics, and Implant Retention (DAIR)

 • indications